calangosh/calangosh/README.md

   city : 'São luiz MA',
   developer : 'Front-End'
 }
-let favoriteBooks = ['The Robbit', 'The lord of the rings']
+let favoriteBooks = ['The Hobbit', 'The lord of the rings']
 // Berserk Fanboy
 ```